• Skip to primary navigation

 Divide and Tint Your Dough

-- Divide your dough into 3 pieces: 2 larger balls of about the same size, and one smaller ball (about half the size of the other two).
+Divide dough into 3 pieces: 2 larger balls of about the same size, and one smaller ball (about half the size of the other two).

-- Add food colouring to the balls - red to one of the larger ones, white to the other (optional), and green to the smallest.
+Add food coloring to the balls - red food coloring to one of the larger dough balls, white to the other (optional), and green to the remaining dough (the smallest piece).

-- Knead in until colouring is evenly incorporated in each dough ball.
+Knead in until coloring is evenly incorporated in each dough ball.

-I like to wear nitrile gloves for this step, because gel food colouring is no joke!
+Note: I like to wear nitrile gloves for this step, because gel food colouring is no joke!
+I start with the white piece of dough, to avoid accidentally transferring other colors to it.
+Then red, then green.

 A 6 image collage illustrating the steps of dying the dough, as described in the instructions.

-Once the doughs are all tinted as you want them, wrap each - separately - in plastic film, chill for 1 hour.
+Once the doughs are all tinted as you want them, wrap each of the pieces of dough - separately - in plastic wrap, chill for 1 hour.

 Lumps of white, red, and green dough rest on a silicone baking mat.